 The FDA has now required a “black box” warning on power morcellators.
 In addition, the agency has warned that morcellators should not be used in gynecological procedures for most women.
 Use of the medical device has fallen sharply.
 The primary manufacturer of morcellators, Johnson & Johnson, has stopped making the devices.
 Many hospitals have banned their use and health insurers have limited the instances in which they will cover power morcellator surgery.

 We understand that injuries caused by power morcellators are personal and they’re sensitive.
 That’s why we’ve assembled a legal team, most of whom are women, to provide our morcellator clients with compassionate and aggressive representation throughout the entire course of litigation.
-To learn more about Waters Kraus & Paul, or to have one of our lawyers review your potential morcellator case, contact us by email or call our medical device lawyers, like Kyla Cole in our Texas office, at800.226.9880.
+To learn more about Waters Kraus Paul & Siegel, or to have one of our lawyers review your potential morcellator case, contact us by email or call our medical device lawyers, like Kyla Cole in our Texas office, at800.226.9880.